History of Canterbury Region: Capture of Tama-i-hara-nui at Akaroa

-The fall of Kaiapoi
+Fall of Kaiapoi and Onawe

 Even after the massacre at Akaroa and the killing of Tama-i-hara-nui, the Ngāi Tahu were not left in peace.
 A little more than a year later, in the early months of 1832, Te Rauparaha returned to the attack.
 This time his purpose was to destroy Kaiapoi.
 Embarking a force of more than 600 men at Kapiti, he took his fleet of war canoes to the mouth of the Waipara River, and then marched quickly down the coast to Kaiapoi, hoping to take the pā by surprise.
 However, although the pā was only thinly manned, most of the warriors having gone to Whakaraupō to escort Taiaroa on the first stage of his return to Otago, warning was given of some skirmishes by gunshots, and the gates were closed as the invaders arrived.

 Before Te Rauparaha could make a full-scale attack, the Kaiapoi force returned, accompanied by Taiaroa's men, and made their way into the pā from the rear by wading across the lagoon.
-Two frontal assaults having failed, Te Rauparaha began a siege of the pā which lasted three months.
+Two frontal assaults having failed, Te Rauparaha began a siege of the pā, which lasted three months.
 During this time Taiaroa made a bold sortie to the Waipara, hoping to destroy the invaders' canoes, but light axes could make little impression on the heavy hull timbers of large war canoes, and torrential rain made it impossible to burn them.
-As the siege seemed likely to be protracted it was then decided that Taiaroa should then return to Otago and bring up reinforcements.
+As the siege seemed likely to be protracted it was decided that Taiaroa should return to Otago, then bring up reinforcements.